Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 You may wish to consider booking a dental assessment if you experience:

-• Persistent bleeding gums when brushing or flossing
+• Persistent bleeding gums when brushing or flossing, which may indicate gum inflammation

 • Ongoing tooth sensitivity that does not resolve with desensitising toothpaste